konstapascal/noroff-assignment-6/README.md

 Noroff assignment number 5, written by **Konstantinos Pascal**.

-The assignment is a translation app written in **React** and styled with **Tailwind**.
+The assignment is a sign language translation app written in **React** and styled with **Tailwind**.
 It makes use of one API for managing users and translations.

 The [**JSON Server API**](https://kp-noroff-assignment-api.herokuapp.com/translations) is hosted on Heroku and handles the creation of new users and CRUD operations on the users translations array.